primeapps-io/omnibus/windows/README.md

-## PrimeApps Omnibus package for Windows
+## PrimeApps Omnibus Package for Windows

 You can easily install the PrimeApps Runtime (PRE) using this package.